patrix87/PowerShellGSM/README.md

 # Installation

 - Extract the release code in any directory.
-- Copy then edit run.cmd to select your server configuration file.
+- Copy and rename then edit run.cmd to select your server configuration file.
 - Edit your server configuration file in the configs folder.
 - Exectute your version of run.cmd